markolbert/J4JLoggerEnhancements/README.md

 # J4JLoggerEnhancements

-Enhancements to Serilog ILogger to provide source code information and enable SMS logging
+Enhancements to Serilog ILogger to provide source code information and enable SMS logging.